 Execution is most efficient when you create a composite index with the columns in order from most to least distinct.
-In other words, the column that returns the highest count of distinct rows when queried with the DISTINCT keyword in the SELECT statement should come first in the composite index.
+In other words, the column that returns the

 If your application performs several long queries, each of which contains ORDER BY or GROUP BY clauses, you can sometimes improve performance by adding indexes that produce these orderings without requiring a sort.
-For example, the following query sorts each column in the ORDER BY clause in a different direction: SELECT FROM t1 ORDER BY a, b DESC;
+For example, the following query sorts each column in the ORDER BY clause in a different direction: SELECT \ FROM t1 ORDER BY a, b DESC;